jss2a98aj/Starbound-Patch-Helper/README.md

 # Future plans

-- Build binaries for Linux.
+- Pre-built binaries for Linux.
-- Build binaries for Mac.
+- Pre-built binaries for Mac.
 I don't have a Mac.
 It will require cross compiling.
+- More configuration options.
 - More detailed crashes, including printing the path of a read file when parsing fails.
-- Display the time taken to run each command.
 - Support for settings paths other than the default relative ones when running from the command line.
 - Better documentation.